MrKyDev/EduPath-PH/README.md

 ## HTTP API

-User-defined http routes are defined in the convex/router.ts file.
-We split these routes into a separate file from convex/http.ts to allow us to prevent the LLM from modifying the authentication routes.
+User-defined http routes are defined in the `convex/router.ts` file.
+We split these routes into a separate file from `convex/http.ts` to allow us to prevent the LLM from modifying the authentication routes.
-# EduPath-PH